alexrainman/ModernHttpClient/README.md

 This library brings the latest platform-specific networking libraries to Xamarin applications via a custom HttpClient handler.
-Write your app using System.Net.Http, but drop this library in and it will go drastically faster.
+Write your app using System.Net.Http, but drop this library in and it will go securely faster.

 This is made possible by:

 * On iOS, [NSURLSession](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSURLSession_class/Introduction/Introduction.html)